BrivsGars/MiaVoiceArtisAizkraukle/README.md

   All that stuff works on 506625 Pa hydraulic, 12 V battery's, and a lot of magnetic relays, only one electric pump.

   # Mia Voice wake up you at Monday mornings & help you with your daily cares.

+  # Why React Native?

+  The same reason - one single code for all platforms.
+And a nice, readable, abstract style.

+  # Hello World Example

+  A Hello, World program in React Native looks like this:

+import React, { Component } from 'react';
+import { AppRegistry, Text } from 'react-native';

+export default class HelloWorldApp extends Component {
+  render() {
+    return (
+      <Text>Hello world!</Text>
+    );
+  }
+}

+// Skip this line if using Create React Native App AppRegistry.registerComponent('HelloWorld', () => HelloWorldApp);

+// The ReactJS code can also be imported into another component with the following code:

+import HelloWorldApp from './HelloWorldApp';